Nuts in May (Play for Today): Plot

 Their relationship becomes increasingly tense and tempers flare when Keith notices Candice Marie exhibiting an unseemly interest in Ray – "she crawls into his tent to show him stones she has collected on the beach; Keith explodes with jealous rage after spying on them from behind the bushes with his binoculars, like a character in a farce."
 Later, Ray is asked to take a photograph of the couple but is patronised by Keith and Candice Marie and is forced to participate in a song at Keith's behest.
 As soon as some kind of order seems to have been restored, Brummie couple Finger and Honky arrive on their motorbike, equipped with an army tent, a football and a fondness for late-night drinking.
-Befriending Ray, who has more in common with their personalities than Keith and Candice Marie, they all get quite drunk at the local pub.
+Befriending Ray, who has more in common with their personalities than Keith and Candice Marie, they all get drunk at the local pub.
 After arriving back at the campsite and continuing to make a large amount of noise, Honky and Finger raise the ire of Keith who shouts at them to be quiet.
-Finally, Keith and Candice Marie have an intense argument with Finger and Honky over Finger's plans to light an open fire to cook some sausages.
-Keith highly objects to this, as it contravenes the rules of the site and the country code, so resorts to violence to stop it, chasing Finger around the campsite with a large branch.
+The next day, Keith and Candice Marie have an intense argument with Finger and Honky over Finger's plans to light an open fire to cook some sausages.
+Keith highly objects to this, as it contravenes the rules of the site and the country code, so resorts to physical threats to stop it, chasing Finger around the campsite with a large branch.
 Eventually running out of energy, Keith bursts into tears and runs off into the woods.
 When he returns some time later, Keith decides that he and Candice Marie will leave the campsite but is unable to get a refund from Miss Beale, the site's owner.

 While searching for a new campsite (or "a bed and breakfast if the worst came to the worst," says Keith), a police car pulls up behind them.
 Keith provides the policeman with his documents, but is humiliated when the officer points out that the Morris Minor's spare tyre is bald, an offence.

 Finally finding peace, Keith and Candice Marie pitch their tent in the field of a nearby farm.
-Having marvelled at how the wind plucks the strings of their guitar, Keith heads off looking for a suitable spot to go to the toilet ande Candice Marie sings along to another composition of hers on guitar.
-Meanwhile, it is revealed they are seemingly oblivious to the battery farming of chickens and mechanical cow milking practiced on the farm.
+Having marvelled at how the wind plucks the strings of their guitar, Keith heads off looking for a suitable spot to go to the toilet and Candice Marie sings along to another composition of hers on guitar.
+Meanwhile, it is revealed they are seemingly oblivious to the battery farming of chickens and mechanical cow milking practised on the farm.